 Were there organizations you could go to so you could address concerns/complaints about inaccessibility?

 The Canadian Paraplegic Association was the only group that dealt with people who were either Quadriplegic or Paraplegic.
 And they themselves had a staff of less than 12 full-time employees.

 Back then there was only Lyndhurst Lodge (I spent 5 months there in 1972) known today as Lyndhurst Rehab that dealt with Spinal Cord Injuries.
 It was owned at that time by the Canadian Paraplegic Association, known today as Spinal Cord Injury Ontario.
 The only major hospital in the GTA that dealt with spinal cord injuries was the Toronto General Hospital (I spent 5 months there in 1971 & 1972) that had its own separate wing.

 Some of the changes to accessibility started to come in the late 70’s with the influence of United States of America because of the Vietnam War and don’t forget Lyndhurst Lodge came about because of the Second World War.

 Were there any famous people/advocates who spoke out for those living with a disability?

 I was unaware of any famous people/advocates or committees/firms fighting for rights of the disabled.

 What were the expectations of individuals living with a disability in the 1970’s?

 Things started to change towards the attitude of the public about people with disabilities, Para’s & Quads started to live longer.
-With that being said, the job market was very small for people with disabilities and today I don’t see much change in the full time marketplace.
+With that being said, the job market was very small for people with disabilities and today I don’t see much change in the full-time marketplace.
 So you had a choice to stay home or go back to school to get more education (find an accessible school).
-I was one on the luckier ones that went back to George Brown College for 1 year then got full time employment (very good paying job) with a firm for 32 years until I retired.
+I was one of the luckier ones that went back to George Brown College for 1 year then got full-time employment (very good paying job) with a firm for 32 years until I retired.